little-pinecone/interview-questions/java.md

 * unique keys
 * unspecified behaviour if the key is changed in a manner that affects `equals` (caution when using mutable objects as keys)
+* fail-fast behavior of an iterator cannot be guaranteed in the presence of unsynchronized concurrent modification
 * a map's contents can be viewed as a set of keys, collection of values, or set of key-value mappings
 * the `Map.of()`, `Map.copyOf` and `Map.ofEntries` methods return unmodifiable sets
 * general-purpose implementations: `HashMap`, `LinkedHashMap`, `TreeMap`